ATLANTA WORKERS' COMP ATTORNEYS

 The appeals process for someone who was denied workers’ compensation in Georgia begins with a hearing scheduled within 60 days of when the administrative law judge receives your file.
 This judge, after hearing both sides of the case, will either issue you an award or deny your claim.
 In some cases, the appeals process can go even further, and you can continue to appeal after your claim has been denied again.

 In general, independent contractors in Georgia are not offered workers’ compensation.
 As such, there are times when employers will try to take advantage of this and misclassify employees as independent contractors in an attempt to avoid paying workers’ comp.

-Even if you’re classified as an independent contractor, however, there are ways you can be eligible for these benefits, like if:
+Even if you’re classified as an independent contractor, however, there are ways you can be eligible for these benefits.
+For example:

-- He or she is given a structured work schedule from a third party
+- If they are given a structured work schedule from a third party

-- His or her working conditions are not personally controlled
+- If their working conditions are not personally controlled

-- The means by which the victim completes his or her job is dictated by another individual, entity, or company
+- If the means by which the victim completes their job is dictated by another individual, entity, or company